jessepav/libgdx-wiki-old/Project-setup,-running-&-debugging.md

 alt="Libgdx setup video" width="480" height="360" border="10" /></a>

-## Using "Libgdx Setup" ##
+## Using "libGDX Setup" ##
-As of version 0.9.3, libgdx comes with an easy to use application called "Libgdx Setup" by [Aurelien Ribon](http://www.aurelienribon.com/blog/).
+As of version 0.9.3, libGDX comes with an easy to use application called "libGDX Setup" by [Aurelien Ribon](http://www.aurelienribon.com/blog/).
 The following steps will create everything needed to develop for the desktop, android, ios and html5.

   * Download the gdx-setup.jar from http://libgdx.badlogicgames.com/nightlies/dist/gdx-setup.jar.
 The jar is also contained in all stable and nightly releases.
   * Execute the jar by double clicking it or from the command line via `java -jar gdx-setup.jar`
     * Specify your project's configuration (Configuration Panel)
-    * Specify the libgdx stable/nightly release zip file or press one of the buttons to download the latest stable/nightly release (Library Selection Panel).
+    * Specify the libGDX stable/nightly release zip file or press one of the buttons to download the latest stable/nightly release (Library Selection Panel).
     * Hit the "Generate projects" button (Generation Panel)
   * Open Eclipse and import the generated projects into your workspace
     * `File -> Import -> Existing Projects into Workspace`